-Kangen water® machines make artificially alkaline water using a chemical additive called calcium glycerophosphate, a type of calcium supplement.
-Calcium glycerophosphate can cause a decrease in normal levels of stomach acid.
-Because of this, health experts recommend that you only consume calcium glycerophosphate if you are eating acidic food.
-If you drink too much calcium glycerophosphate-enhanced kangen water®, you may experience some side effects.
+Kangen water® machines make artificially alkaline water using a chemical additive called calcium glycerophosphate, a drug often used as a calcium supplement.
+Calcium glycerophosphate is a potent drug that can cause a decrease in normal levels of stomach acid.
+Health experts recommend that you only consume calcium glycerophosphate under a doctor’s orders because over-consumption can be dangerous.
+If you use too much calcium glycerophosphate in your kangen water®, you may experience some potentially health-threatening side effects.
 These side effects can range from moderate (gas) to severe (kidney stones).

 Side Effects of Calcium Glycerophosphate

-If you experience any of the side effects of calcium glycerophosphate while drinking kangen water®, stop drinking it and tell your doctor.
-The most common side effects that we’ve heard reported from drinking kangen water® are nausea and constipation.
-This means that there may be kangen water® machine owners out there that are overdosing on calcium glycerophosphate!
+If you experience any of the side effects of calcium glycerophosphate from drinking kangen water, stop drinking it and tell your doctor right away.
+The most common side reported from drinking kangen water spiked with calcium glycerophosate are nausea and constipation.
+Kangen water® machine owners who experience these side effects are overdosing on calcium glycerophosphate!

 Health Conditions – Talk to your doctor before drinking kangen water®

-Talk to your doctor before drinking kangen water® if you have a history of kidney stones or low stomach acid.
-Tell your doctor that the machine uses the calcium glycerophosphate additive.
-Your doctor may advise you not to use it.
+Talk to your doctor before drinking kangen water if you have a history of kidney stones or low stomach acid.
+Warn your doctor that the machine uses the calcium glycerophosphate additive.
+Your doctor will probably advise you not to use it.
 Your doctor can advise you on how much (if any) kangen water® you should drink.

-LIFE alkaline water ionizers do not use chemicals, so they make naturally alkaline water.
-The reason Enagic® needs to add chemicals to their alkaline water is that the kangen water® machine isn’t designed correctly to make naturally alkaline water unless the water being used has sufficient hardness.
+LIFE alkaline water ionizers do not calcium glycerophosate, they make natural alkaline water.
+The reason Enagic® needs to add calcium glycerophosate to their water is that the kangen water® machine isn’t powerful enough to make natural alkaline water unless the water being used has sufficient hardness.

-Kangen water® sales representatives are unaware of the risks that the chemical additives that their machine uses create because they don’t understand chemistry.
-For this reason, you may want to avoid the kangen water® machine.
-If Enagic® Kangen doesn’t understand the risks of the chemicals they’re selling you, how can you trust them?
+Kangen water® sales representatives that we’ve talked to are unaware of the risks that can come from over-consumption of calcium glycerophosate so watch out!
+To protect your health, you may want to avoid the kangen water® machine.
+Since Enagic® Kangen doesn’t understand the risks of the chemicals they’re using, you can’t trust them.